uchicagotechteam/lesson-plans/CSV/CSV_Lesson.md

 # CSV Files
 CSV stands for comma separated value.
 A CSV file consists of rows of data, where each row contains a few values separated by a comma.
+It is the most common import and export format for spreadsheets and databases.

  ```CSV
  Tucholski,Jakub,Moby Dick